microbiome/OMA/06_packages.md

 `mia`.
 The installation for this and other packages has the following procedure.

-Stable Biocondcuctor release version can be installed with:
+Stable Bioconductor release version can be installed with:

 ```r